harness/developer-hub/docs/continuous-delivery/toolchain-policy.md

 ##### Does Harness use SDKs for the Cloud Vendors?

-- Yes, the sdks we use are the aws sdk, google-cloud sdk, and azure sdk for our deployment swimlanes
+- Yes, we use the AWS SDK, Google Cloud SDK, and Azure SDK for our deployment swimlanes.

 ## Benefits of Routine Updates